 Out of habit, the first items on the packing list were iPad, Kindle, chargers, and portable battery charger.
 Crossed off, I felt both anxious and relieved at the possibilities ahead.
 I was going with one of my oldest friends, and when she told her adult children that she would be off-grid and if they needed to reach her they would have to call the hotel phone, it was greeted with much eye-rolling.

 There are many apps for doing a digital detox, which does seem like an oxymoron, however, if you need help turning your phone off, the apps can monitor your digital movements so you aren’t tempted.
 After researching apps, I found Flipd, a free, user-friendly app that helps to control device use.
 Flipd’s website says the app is “best used by parents with distracted kids, girlfriends with attention-deficit boyfriends and teachers with device-attached students.”
 If you are out with a friend, husband or teenager and find yourself being snubbed by their phone use, it could be time for them to get “Flipd off.”
-Its two-way locking feature allows you to lock your device for twelve hours or lock a friend’s without being invaded.
+Its two-way locking feature that allows you to lock your device for twelve hours or lock a friend’s without being invaded.
 While it sounds a bit invasive to me, it worked for our purposes this weekend.

 Taking public transport into Toronto meant we didn’t have to worry about parking in the bustling downtown area.
 However, neither of us knew how to get to the hotel, without instinctively reaching for our phones GPS, so “how did we use to do it” became a regular theme as we reverted to an old fashioned paper map.
-We reached the Chelsea Hotel to find it’s lobby festively decorated with eight large trees and ten smaller trees as a sustainable tree decorated with boxes that the staff recycled.
+We reached the Chelsea Hotel to find it’s lobby festively decorated with eight large trees and ten smaller trees as well as a sustainable tree decorated with boxes that the staff recycled.

 Centrally located close to everything downtown Toronto, staying at the Chelsea meant we could walk almost everywhere.
 The Chelsea is the largest hotel in Canada with 1500 rooms and one of their key focuses is sustainability.
 The hotel with heart has special accommodations for guests with disabilities, as well as those staying with the hotel for treatments at local hospitals.
-They also have certification and program for kids with Autism.
+They also have certification and programs for kids living with Autism.

-Afterward, walking with a map in hand, we went to the Elgin Theater at 189 Yonge Street to take in the play “Come From Away.”
+Afterward, walking with a map in hand to the Elgin Theater at 189 Yonge Street to take in the play “Come From Away.”
 The Elgin Theater so decadently decorated, it was freeing to take in the decor and chat with my friend without checking emails or taking photos.
 The play was a touching, funny, and complete immersion into the experience of the theme.
 Returning to the hotel, I read before going to sleep, something I always do, but this time with a real book.
-That pre-bedtime, last email check, which often keeps me awake was not even a thought, leaving me another freeing escape to sleep and dream of dancing Newfoundlanders.
+That pre-bedtime, last email check, which often keeps me awake was not even a thought, leaving me another freeing escape to dream of dancing Newfoundlanders.